J0K3R-Joel/BotBall_Library/README.md

 ## Additional Information

 - Go to [./doc/explainer/user_server_client_fake.md](./doc/explainer/user_server_client_fake.md) to get an example usage with the `FakeR` class
 - Check out [./doc/Sensors.md](./doc/Sensors.md) for every sensor description
 - Check out [./doc/Considerations.md](./doc/Considerations.md) for every (more) detailed information and good-to-knows
 - Check out [./doc/Common_Issues.md](./doc/Common_Issues.md) for the solutions of common issues that might occur
 - If you are using my library, then you need to calibrate the robot.
 Check out [./doc/Calibrations.md](./doc/Calibrations.md) for further information
 - `driveR` is very dependent on the right placement of the sensors, which you can find in [./Standard_Construction.md](./Standard_Construction.md).
 Make sure everything is positioned correctly
 - I will talk very often about "rubber wheels", what I mean by that are the "Solarbotic" wheels (including the caster ball).
+- Many classes have a `R` in the end of the name, this is solely for fun / so it sounds a little bit better.
+It does not really have any meaning whatsoever
+- Read my documentations, this will help you out a lot.
+I tried to document everything, use it.
+Other Teams do NOT have this!

 ----